clarin-eric/linkchecker/README.md

 2. Run `mvn install` in the working directory

-3. Run *tableCreation.sql* on your mysql database.
+3. Run *tableCreation.sql* on your database.
 It requires a database with the name *stormychecker*.
 You can change the database name and the table names in the script but then you would have to change the *crawler-conf.yaml* configuration for those parameters as well.

-4. Add your mysql url and login parameters to *crawler-conf.yaml* (and change any other parameters you wish, ex: http.agent):
+4. Add your database url and login parameters to *crawler-conf.yaml* (and change any other parameters you wish, ex: http.agent):
   ```
   sql.connection:
-  url: {your mysql url, ex: "jdbc:mysql://localhost:3307/stormychecker"}
+  url: {your database url, ex: "jdbc:mysql://localhost:3307/stormychecker"}
-  user: {your mysql username}
+  user: {your database username}
-  password: {your mysql password}
+  password: {your database password}
   rewriteBatchedStatements: "true"
   useBatchMultiSend: "true"
   ```